Skip to main content

 Determine Which Assets to Depreciate

-Automate Your Depreciation
+Set and Automate Depreciation

-• Useful Life Period (the amount of time during which an asset is depreciated)
+• Useful Life Period: the amount of time during which an asset is depreciated

 • Year or Month

-Let's say your trying to depreciate a product that you purchased for $5000.00.
-The estimated Useful Life is 5 Years and the salvage value is $500.
-The system will will subtract $500 from the $5000 purchase price to get $4500.
-Then it would divide by 5 to get $900 of depreciation per year.
+The NikoHealth system will subtract $500 from the $5,000 purchase price to get $4,500.
+Then it will divide that purchase price by 5 (Useful Life years) to get $900 of depreciation per year.

 Depreciation Transactions